meshapi/grpc-api-gateway/docs/quickstart/http_binding.md

           body: '*' # (4)!
 ```

-1. `selector` is dot-separated path to the service method. `echo.EchoService.Echo` is the full path. `~` gets substituted with the proto pacakge from the related proto file and can be used to shorten the selector.
+1. `selector` is the dot-separated path to the service method. `echo.EchoService.Echo` is the full path. `~` gets substituted with the proto package from the related proto file and can be used to shorten the selector.
-2. This line states that HTTP method is `GET` and the route is `/echo/{text}` where `text` is a path to a field in the request proto message.
+2. This line specifies that the HTTP method is `GET` and the route is `/echo/{text}`, where `text` is a path to a field in the request proto message.
-3. Can be used to specify additional HTTP endpoint bindings.
+3. Used to specify additional HTTP endpoint bindings.
-4. `body` (default: `null`) can be used to specify which fields in the proto request message should be read from the HTTP body.
+4. `body` (default: `null`) specifies which fields in the proto request message should be read from the HTTP body.
 In this case, `*` indicates that all fields in the proto message should be read from the HTTP body.

 !!! tip
-    If you've chosen to work with configuration files, consider installing a YAML or JSON extension for your editor.
+    If you choose to work with configuration files, consider installing a YAML or JSON extension for your editor.
     Files named according to the pattern `*_gateway.[yml|yaml|json]` utilize the API Gateway's configuration schema,
     providing auto-completion and in-editor documentation features.

-### 2. Using proto extensions
+### 2. Using Proto Extensions

-In order to use the proto extensions, we need to first download and import the gRPC API Gateway annotations.
+To use proto extensions, first download and import the gRPC API Gateway annotations.

 === "Using Buf"

-    Create another file named `buf.yaml` with the following content.
+    Create a file named `buf.yaml` with the following content:

     ```yaml title="buf.yaml" linenums="1"
     version: v1